 - Remove invasive weeds and trash that degrade the Bay

 Gain valuable knowledge about wetlands and the Bay while improving habitat for fish, birds, and other wildlife.
-It's fun, too!
-See how Facebook and PG&E have worked to save the Bay.
 Don’t miss out on your chance to make a difference, Sign-up TODAY!

 CREATE YOUR OWN BACKYARD BLOOMS

 Get your hands dirty and starting planting!
-You can create a beautiful garden and grow habitats for butterflies, bees, birds and other ever-important pollinators.
+You can become a Habitat Hero and grow gardens for butterflies, bees, birds, and other ever-important pollinators.

 Did you know that native plants use less water and don’t require additional fertilizers?
 They also provide a sense of place and connect us to the wildlife and biodiversity of the Bay Area.